Right buffer sizing matters: some dynamical and statistical studies on Compound TCP: Introduction

-End-to-end latency in the Internet is influenced by several factors, such as the size of router buffers, the flavour of TCP, and the choice of queue management scheme.
-Currently, three regimes for sizing router buffers have been proposed in the literature\cite{Wischik}: a large, an intermediate, and a small buffer regime.
-In practice, today's router buffers are sized according to the traditional bandwidth-delay rule of thumb \cite{McKeown}, which leads to larger buffers as bandwidth increases.
-While numerous flavours of TCP have been proposed in the literature, Compound TCP \cite{Tan} is the default protocol in the Windows operating system and Cubic TCP \cite{Ha} is used in Linux.
-As far as queue management is concerned, sophisticated solutions have been proposed in an attempt to eradicate the pervasive problem of excessively large buffers.
-The primary aim of an active queue management strategy is to keep the bottleneck queues small by probabilistically dropping or marking packets.
-Few examples of active queue management strategies are RED~\cite{Jacobson}, CODEL~\cite{Nichols}, and PIE~\cite{Rong}.
-However, a simple Drop-Tail policy which just drops incoming packets if the router buffer is full, is widely deployed.
+There have also been numerous proposals for TCP flavours in the literature.
+However, Compound TCP \cite{Tan} (C-TCP) is the default protocol in the Windows operating system and Cubic TCP \cite{Ha} is used in Linux.
+Recent studies \cite{Peng} have shown that $15\%\sim25\%$ of $30,000$ web servers implement Compound TCP.
+Given the large fraction of web servers that currently use Compound TCP, we primarily focus on Compound TCP for our study.

+As far as queue management is concerned, solutions have been proposed in an attempt to eradicate the pervasive problem of excessively large queuing delays.
+The primary aim of an active queue management strategy is to maintain the bottleneck buffers small by dropping or marking packets before the buffers become full.
+Some common examples of active queue management strategies are RED~\cite{Jacobson}, CODEL~\cite{Nichols}, and PIE~\cite{Rong}.
+However, in practice, router buffers widely deploy a simple Drop-Tail policy which drops incoming packets if the buffer is full.
-The bufferbloat phenomenon has been shown to be a concern in the context of wireless networks as well.
-In~\cite{showail}, the authors summarise the challenges associated with buffer sizing of routers in wireless networks, which are primarily due to the time-varying nature of the wireless channel capacity.
-In~\cite{Jiang}, the authors addressed the issue of bufferbloat in cellular networks, where large buffers are deployed at the base stations to smooth out bursty traffic.
-Further, the authors argue that rather than modifying the TCP at the sender side, or employing queue management strategies at the base station, it would be worthwhile to modify the TCP at the receiver side.
-To that end, the authors have proposed a simple receiver based solution, which could significantly reduce end-to-end latency and increase throughput in cellular networks.

-Issues concerning large buffers and latency, continue to attract attention in the literature.
-For example,~\cite{Yang} explores the impact of reducing buffers in the presence of heterogeneous TCP flows.
-It is also being recognized that buffering dynamics can indeed play an important role in the stability of congestion controllers; see ~\cite{Sojoudi}, and references therein.
-However, the models in ~\cite{Sojoudi} do not consider practically implemented protocols like Compound TCP or Cubic TCP as part of their study.

-In this paper, our primary focus is on Compound TCP with a Drop-Tail queue policy and First-Come First-Serve (FCFS) service, in an intermediate and a small buffer regime.
-For completeness, we show that the models could also be used to analyse other flavours of TCP, such as Reno \cite{Padhye} and HighSpeed TCP \cite{Floyd}.
-Recent studies \cite{Peng} have shown that $14.5\%\sim25.66\%$ of $30,000$ web servers implement Compound TCP.
-Given the large fraction of web servers that currently use Compound TCP, analytical models for Compound have immense practical value.